Partner Visa Australia Explained

 Current Costs and Processing Times

-The government application charge is approximately $8,850 for the primary applicant.
+The government application charge is approximately $11,710 for the primary applicant, current as at 1 July 2026.
 Agent fees range from $2,500 to $6,000 depending on complexity.
 Processing times for the onshore temporary stage currently range from 8 to 24 months.
 The permanent stage is assessed approximately two years after the initial application.

 When to Get Professional Help